 Compare and Order Australian Money | Printable Worksheets

 Raising money-smart kids is the need of the day.
-Comparing and ordering Australian money worksheets are a step forward in this direction and a must-have for your year 2, year 3 and year 4 kids to understand the fundamental concept of handling money.
+Comparing and ordering Australian money worksheets are a step forward in this direction and a must-have for your kids in year 1 through year 5 to understand the fundamental concept of handling money.
 Learn to compare money using operators, compare prices, look for affordable items, make smart choices, order amounts from least to greatest and vice versa.
+Plunge into practice with our free worksheets!

 Comparing Australian money worksheet pdfs help kids comprehend what money is, how it's used and its value.
-Kids in year 2 and year 3 count the coins and compare the amounts using comparison operators.
+Kids count the coins and compare the amounts using comparison operators.

 The easier it is to manage your money, the better off your finances will be.
 Count the amount and compare the sets to determine who has more money in these printable year-2-comparing-money worksheets.